ItzMeJP/mimic_grasping_api/README.md

 ### <a name="use_cases"></a> Running

 The API is modular and allows different configurations, therefore there exists distinctive methods to run it.
-Therefore, use-cases are proposed and the supported one are listed bellow. **It is recommended to use the mimic_grasping_api with its [Mimic Grasping GUI] to easy deployment and assessment.**
+Thus, use-cases are proposed and the supported one are listed bellow. **It is recommended to use the mimic_grasping_api with its [Mimic Grasping GUI] to easy deployment and assessment.**

 #### 1) Debugger 6DMimic and OR
 Debugger use-case to development tests using OR and 6DMimic.
 The only hardware needed is the tool firmware communication.